 That’s where a scheduling tool like MeetEdgar comes in handy.
 Scheduling Instagram stories with Edgar makes it much easier to stay consistent with your Instagram stories.

-Since we launched Instagram scheduling, we’ve had a few questions about how you can use Edgar’s unique features for Instagram scheduling, how to schedule Instagram stories with Edgar and what’s the best way to use stories.
+Since we launched Instagram scheduling, we’ve had a few questions about how you can use Edgar’s unique features for Instagram scheduling, how to auto-post instagram stories and what’s the best way to use stories.

 We’re going to let you in on some easy ways that we use Edgar to keep our Instagram stories consistent for the MeetEdgar account so you can start saving time while keeping consistent stories!